zuri-training/proj_debtors-team-36/README.md

 ## About the Project

 * My_debtors is a website that allows schools in a certain locality to list the directory of people owing them so as to avoid debtors applying to other schools with pending debts.
-* This project was created to solve/avoid the problem of students applying to another school in the locality while still having pending or uncleared debts from thier previous school.
+* This project was created to solve/avoid the problem of students applying to another school in the locality while still having pending or uncleared debts from their previous school.
 * This project is solely aimed at schools to help keep the aformentioned problem in check and also allows the students that have posted as debtors to challenge and contend the post.

 ## Technologies Used